thibaudcolas/draftjs-filters/README.md

 }>,
 ```

+### Deprecated

+`filterEditorState` (and `shouldKeepEntityByAttribute` described further below) used to support a `whitelist` config option.
+It has been renamed to `allowlist`, and will be removed altogether in a future release.

 ### Types

 If your project uses [Flow](https://flow.org/), type inference should just work.
 If you don't use Flow, it won't get in your way either.